 The NorDig IRDs consist of a user terminal, including all possible low to high functionality implementations and its associated peripherals.
-The term NorDig IRD is used for requirements that are applicable for all types of IRDs (STB, iDTV, basic, HEVC, PVR, HbbTV IRDs...).
+The term NorDig IRD is used for all common / basic requirements that are applicable for all types of IRDs (STB, iDTV, basic, HEVC, PVR, HbbTV IRDs).